CAMECO

 4,900 titles focus on Africa, 4,300 on Latin America & the Caribbean, 3,200 on Asia & Pacific, 2,800 on Europe, and 1,500 on the MENA region.

-The majority of publications is in English, but Spanish and German (with 3,600 publications each) as well as French (2,800) and Portuguese (900 publications) are also covered.
+The majority of publications is in English, but Spanish (3,600 publications) and German (2,800) as well as French (2,800) and Portuguese (900 publications) are also covered.

-What will make the Commbox unique?
+What makes the Commbox unique?

 • Core publications are graphically highlighted, helping users identify starting points for exploring a specific area of interest.